PulseWaves/Specification/specification.rst

   while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector scaled by the sample units again and again.

+  One exception is the start of the sampling for the outgoing waveform.
+Here the temporal duration is expressed in lreation to the origin of the pulse.
+Nothing changes obvioulsy, if anchor point and origin are identical (i.e. if the "Offset from Optical Center to Anchor Points" is zero).

 Samples of Sampling m:
   The actual waveform samples of sampling m either raw or compressed.